POETRY FORMS AND TERMINOLOGY

 Tanka

-Richard MacDonald's explanation, with historical background on tanka, sedoka and choka.
+Richard MacDonald's What Is A Tanka?, with historical background on tanka, sedoka and choka.

 Journal founded in 1996; dedicated exclusively to contemporary English-language tanka.
-You'll find the definition of tanka in the History link.
+You'll find a definition of tanka in the History link.

 Tanka and Sijo

-Neca Stoller's definitions and examples for tanka, sedoka, sijo and haibun, with links to other sites and markets.
+Neca Stoller's definitions and examples of tanka, sedoka, sijo and haibun, with links to other sites and markets.

 Whitney